Tura, Meghalaya

 Tura (IPA: ˈtʊərə) is a municipality in the West Garo Hills district of the Indian state of Meghalaya.
 One of the largest towns in Meghalaya, Tura is located in the foothills of the Nokrek range of Garo Hills.
-The climate in Tura is moderate throughout the year, and the town has many interesting and unexplored areas.

-Tura is a cultural and administrative centre of the Garo tribe.
+The climate in Tura is moderate throughout the year.Tura is a cultural and administrative centre of the Garo tribe.
 It is also the district headquarters of the West Garo Hills district.
 It is filled with small rivulets and green valleys.
 The principal languages are Garo and English.
 The city has four colleges and multiple secondary schools.

 Etymology

 When the British came to the Garo Hills, Tura was known as Dura.
 The British called the place Tura as it was easier for them to pronounce.

 History

 In the early 19th century, when the British controlled Assam, the Garo Hills were left unadministered owing to the serious malaria in that area.
 With the need to control raids from the Garos, the British established permanent headquarters at Tura in 1867.
-Soon, American Baptist missionaries came to the Garo Hills, followed shortly thereafter by Catholic missionaries.
+Soon, American Baptist missionaries arrived in the Garo Hills, followed shortly thereafter by Catholic missionaries.
 As a result, today nearly three-quarters of Garos are Christians and Tura has many Christian institutions.